justinyoo/fake-resumes/README.md

-# fake-resumes
+# Fake Resumes

-It provide fake resumes for AI agents to use
+This repository provides fake resumes for AI agents to use. **TEST PURPOSE ONLY**